 The Emirates A380 bar is accessible to all Emirates first class and business class passengers.
 As expected, economy passengers aren’t granted a pass, and there is no premium economy currently offered on Emirates A380 aircraft.

-Australian or New Zealand based travellers looking to experience the Emirates A380 bar at low cost might consider booking a leg on the Emirates A380 Sydney – Christchurch service.
+Australian or New Zealand based travellers looking to experience the Emirates A380 bar at a low cost might consider booking a leg on the Emirates A380 Sydney – Christchurch service.
 At the time of writing, it’s the last remaining trans-Tasman service operated by Emirates.
 And at just 36,000 Qantas points one way (plus taxes) for a business class ticket, it’s a very accessible flight redemption opportunity for members of the Qantas Frequent Flyer scheme.

 Where is the Emirates A380 bar and lounge area located?